 Town employees are represented by four bargaining units with the balance governed by Town Board rules and regulations.
 The CSEA Blue Collar contract is settled through December 31, 2025.
 The Police Benevolent Association contract and the Police Command Officers contract are settled through December 31, 2023.
+Subsequent to year end the Police Benevolent Association contract was settled through December 31, 2027.
 The CSEA White Collar contract is settled through December 31, 2024.
+Subsequent to year end the CSEA White Collar contract was settled through December 31, 2029.